What roles auditory and visual processing skills play in child development

 Every infant is born with the innate potential to achieve genius levels!
 It is only a matter of opportunities that are presented to the developing child’s brain that determines that child’s academic acumen.
 Training a child in accelerated processing skills will shorten the learning time in any subject considerably.
 There is no reasonable excuse for any child to fall short of genius!
 It is a matter of parenting and instruction not eugenics (good breeding).

 Take, for instance, Einstein.
-The average human brain weighs about 24 ounces.
+The average human brain weighs about twenty-four ounces.
 Einstein’s brain weighed in a couple of ounces less than average!
 More than 10% less!
 If acumen is the matter of brain volume, then Einstein should have been 10% less than average.
 So the conclusion to that fact is that it is not an issue of the volume of grey matter, but the organization thereof along with processing skills that makes the genius!

 The disparity between auditory and visual skills

 Sound social decisions are based in strong auditory processing abilities.
-The social skills center of the brain is located in the pre-frontal cortex of the brain.
+The social skills center of the brain is located in the prefrontal cortex of the brain.
 It is an area that completes development in the teenage years and early twenties.
 A well developed social skills center, however, is limited by sequential processing skills.

 In this computer and television age with all the video games and visual input we get day in and day out, we are starting to process higher visually, but are losing ground in auditory skills.
 Decades ago it was not this way.
 We were an auditory society and processed higher in the auditory processing skills.

 Video games that hurtle objects across the visual fields and faster travel (over 15-20 mph) with a peripheral blur of objects is a recently new development in input to the human brain.
-This new input is causing a societal shift in processing abilities and is an exacerbating factor to the rising incidents of violence, degradation of moral values, and rampant diagnosis ADD/ADHD, AADHD, and other disorders of the brain.
+This new input is causing a societal shift in processing abilities and is an exacerbating factor to the rising incidents of violence, degradation of moral values, and rampant diagnosis ADD/ADHD/AADHD, and other disorders of the brain.

 I always recommend a near balance between the visual and auditory processing abilities.
 For instance, if a child can process six things visually he should be near a six in auditory skills.
 If there is more than a two point spread between the two processing abilities, then we need to exercise the weaker ability more.

-Symptoms of low processing abilities.
+Symptoms of low processing abilities

-Some symptoms of low processing abilities are: inability to accomplish tasks, preferring to play with younger children, inappropriate and childlike emotions, poor decision making skills, delayed thinking, poor academic performance, problems with phonetics, poor social skills, bullying, and some intraversions.
+Some symptoms of low processing abilities are: inability to accomplish tasks, preferring to play with younger children, inappropriate and childlike emotions, poor decision making skills, delayed thinking, poor academic performance, problems with phonetics, poor social skills, bullying, and some introversion.

-Testing the child.
+Testing the child

 When testing your child for sequential processing ability, start with a low sequence of perhaps one or two items and progress by adding one more item to the sequences until the child fails to repeat the items back in the proper order.
 When they can consistently accomplish a sequence number of for instance, five, and do this nine out of ten times This will give you a general idea of where your child is at in their processing ability.